 Over the past decade, with the unprecedented growth speed of technology, advanced analytics have totally transformed the way businesses operate globally.
 Today, advanced analytics is central to many corporate functions, from marketing and pricing to customer service and manufacturing.
-However, this advantages has not been a familiar momentum for business strategy – at least not yet.
+However, this advantage has not been a familiar momentum for business strategy – at least not yet.

 - Reduce bias in the decision-making process by calibrating the likelihood of your strategy succeeding before allocating resources.

 - Discover new growth opportunities by complementing traditional brainstorming methods to discover chances of growth.

 - See the early-stage trends so that businesses have the advantage of triggering big moves before any competitors.

 - Predict complex market dynamics by generating proprietary insights.